top of page

 Albuquerque, NM

-Apolo Gomez is a visual artist based in Albuquerque, NM.
-He has been selected to transform the master bedroom closet into a “Pleasure Closet,” an art installation about the dislocation of queerness, desire and shame.
-His work has been exhibited at the Colorado Photographic Arts Center, Denver, CO, University of Art, Hamilton & Arronson Galleries, Philadelphia, PA, and the National Hispanic Cultural Center Art Museum, Albuquerque, NM.
-He currently works as a Studio Assistant for Judy Chicago and Donald Woodman in Belen, NM.
+Apolo Gomez is a visual artist based in Albuquerque, NM, who also works as a studio assistant for Judy Chicago and Donald Woodman in Belen, NM.
+For Wo/Manhouse 2022, he has transformed the master bedroom's closet into a "Pleasure Closet," an installation about the dislocation of queerness, desire and shame.
+Apolo's work has been exhibited at the Colorado Photographic Arts Center, Denver, CO, University of Art, Hamilton & Arronson Galleries, Philadelphia, PA, and the National Hispanic Cultural Center Art Museum, Albuquerque.

 Olivia Hartvig